ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

 unable to arm the vehicle and the notification LED, if available, will be flashing yellow.
 To determine exactly which check has failed:

 #.
-Connect the Flight Controller to the ground station using a USB cable
+Connect the Autopilot to the ground station using a USB cable
    or :ref:`Telemetry <common-telemetry-landingpage>`.
 #.
 Ensure the GCS is connected to the vehicle (i.e. on Mission
    Planner and push the "Connect" button on the upper right).